estate planning lawyers

 Trusts

-Trusts are legal instruments that can own, sell, and transfer property.
-People often use trusts to provide support to their loved ones after their death and avoid the sometimes costly and cumbersome probate process.
+People often use trusts to provide support to themselves and their loved ones and to avoid the sometimes costly and cumbersome probate process.

 Deeds